St Blazey engine shed: History

 St Blazey engine shed dates from the opening of the Cornwall Minerals Railway on 1 June 1874.
 This line linked Fowey and Newquay via Par in Cornwall.
 The engineer was Sir Morton Peto and he built workshops for the railway on the north side of Par, close to the adjoining town of St Blazey.
 The workshops included a distinctive roundhouse engine shed of nine 70 feet long roads around a turntable.
 Each shed road had a 58 feet long pit between the rails for servicing engines.
 The area also boasted an erecting and repair shop, a fitting shop, a smithy, boiler house and a 2,500 gallon water tower.

 Because of their location, the engine shed was initially known as Par.
 On 1 January 1879 a loop line was built to the Cornwall Railway station at Par after which the Cornwall Minerals Railway engine shed and adjacent station were known as St Blazey to avoid the confusion of two stations with the same name.

 The Cornwall Minerals Railway was operated by the Great Western Railway from October 1877, the GWR shed code being SBZ.
 A new, elevated coaling road and 45,000 gallon water tank was provided before 1908.

 The Great Western Railway was nationalised into British Railways from 1 January 1948 and given the shed code 83E.
 The first diesel locomotive was allocated to St Blazey in November 1960.
 The last steam locomotive workings from the shed were on 28 April 1962 and the shed officially closed to steam that month.

-The roundhouse has since been converted into industrial units but since April 1987 the adjacent wagon repair shed has been used to service diesel locomotives, local passenger trains, and wagons used for china clay traffic.
-British Rail was privatised in the 1990s, the goods traffic and workshops at St Blazey becoming the responsibility of freight operator English Welsh & Scottish Railway (now DB Schenker Rail (UK)).
+The roundhouse has since been converted into industrial units but the adjacent wagon repair shed continued to be used to service diesel locomotives, local passenger trains, and wagons used for china clay traffic.
+British Rail was privatised in the 1990s, the goods traffic and workshops at St Blazey becoming the responsibility of freight operator English Welsh & Scottish Railway (now DB Cargo UK).
+It was closed on 6 July 2025 due to concerns about the condition of the roof.
+China clay wagon repair work was transferred to Westbury and DB Cargo's operations moved to Goonbarrow Junction, 2+1/4 mi down the line towards Newquay.

 The turntable has been retained to turn the preserved steam locomotives that still visit Cornwall on special main line workings.
-It as given listed building status in 1974, and at one time it was listed in Historic England's 'Heritage at Risk Register' as it was deteriorating through lack of maintenance. but it was renovated in 2016 and was used for a special train on 7 August that year.
+It as given listed building status in 1974, and at one time it was listed in Historic England's 'Heritage at Risk Register' as it was 'deteriorating through lack of maintenance'. but it was renovated in 2016 and was used for a special train on 7 August that year.

-Goods traffic is still sometimes loaded at St Blazey in the sidings adjacent to the depot.